How to Set Up a Fraud Alert on Your Credit Report

 A fraud alert requires lenders to take extra steps to confirm your identity before extending credit.2 When a fraud alert is set on your credit report, a lender who accesses your report will be notified of the alert.
 They will then attempt to confirm your identity by contacting you – at a phone number you provide, for example – before completing a request for credit.4 This can make it more difficult for a fraudster to open new accounts or modify existing accounts in your name.
 A standard fraud alert is free and lasts one year.2

-Requesting a fraud alert is a good idea if someone other than you has used your personal data.
+Requesting a fraud alert may be a good idea if someone other than you has used your personal data.
 Similarly, an alert is helpful if you have recently lost your wallet, had personal account or financial information stolen, or were informed of a data breach at a company that has your account information.

 What Is an Extended Fraud Alert?